jajja/jorm/README.md

 ### Transaction savepoints

-For some types of problems it may be beneficiary to make use of savepoints.
+For some types of problems it may be beneficial to make use of savepoints.
 For this reason the savepoints of JDBC are wrapped by transactions.

     Transation transaction = Database.open("moria");
     try {